 If you need anymore encouragement CNN has reported that “people who engaged in artistic activities, such as painting, drawing, and sculpting, in both middle and old age were 73% less likely to have memory and thinking problems, such as mild cognitive impairment, that lead to dementia.”

-There are hundreds of wonderful hobbies out there but we have complied just seven that we think could help you make 2018 one of your most productive and creative years yet!
+There are hundreds of wonderful hobbies out there but we have complied just seven that we think could help you make this year one of your most productive and creative years yet!

 Writing a journal

 Keeping a journal is a great way to reflect on your day.
 Writing a diary is also a fantastic way to practice and improve your writing.

 If you’ve had a particularly rough day writing everything down can be really therapeutic.
 It’s also a fantastic way to vent if you’ve already talked your friend or partner’s ear off about a situation.
 After writing problems down you might even realize they don’t seem so bad.

 Knitting is a wonderfully creative hobby.
 It’s also inexpensive as you only need to buy one set of knitting needles and a few yarns of wool before you have yourself a scarf and when you have more experience, maybe a jumper.